atomxu10/atomxu10/README.md

 ## Hi 👋

 Hi, I’m Richeng!
-I bring over two years of experience in data analysis, currently serving as a data engineer at SpinnrTech.
+I’m currently a Data Engineer at SpinnrTech with 2.5 years of experience in data extraction, transformation, and analysis across the e-commerce and iGaming industries.
 I also hold a Master’s degree in Statistics from the University of Sheffield.

 I have experience using SQL and Python to process complex datasets efficiently in a professional setting.
 Additionally, I excel at optimizing workflows through the development and implementation of automated scripts, enhancing both accuracy and productivity.